 I'll share what I thought was great, and what I think could be improved.
 I'll also run you through all the the course material, so you can get prior insight on what to expect.

 We all get to a point in our lives where we ask the question: Am I living the life that I want to live, or the life that I think is expected of me?

 Is this the pathway that I would have chosen, or did I just follow along because society says this is a respectable and safe road to travel?

-And this is exactly why Lifebook Online by Jon Butcher and Missy Butcher exists: to work out the answers to these questions and create your own life plan.
+And this is exactly why Lifebook Online by Jon and Missy Butcher exists: to work out the answers to these questions and help you create your own life plan.

 About Lifebook Online

 Are you writing your own life book, or are you letting other people write it for you?

 This question usually becomes really apparent in our 30s and 40s, but for some it can be earlier or later in life.